 ii Technological developments

-The government has also taken the approach to lead by example in respect of renewable energy.
-There is strong encouragement that government procurement activities should comply with Government Green Procurement (GGP) Guidelines, which require that the acquisition of products and services abides by certain environmentally friendly criteria, thereby allowing the government to leverage its purchasing power to encourage industries and private enterprises to do likewise.45 The degree to which each ministry enforces the GGP Guidelines varies, and progress is overseen and facilitated by a steering committee and a working committee.46
+As a part of the Master Plan, the government has also taken the approach to lead by example in respect of renewable energy.
+There is strong encouragement that government procurement activities should comply with Government Green Procurement (GGP) Guidelines, which require that the acquisition of products and services abides by certain environmentally friendly criteria, thereby allowing the government to leverage its purchasing power to encourage industries and private enterprises to do likewise.
+The degree to which each ministry enforces the GGP Guidelines varies, and progress is overseen and facilitated by a steering committee and a working committee.

 The year in review